gfranks/KFlow/README.md

     }

     /**
-     * Receives all state emissions produced from the view model that pass through the reducer.
+     * Receives all state emissions produced from the view model that pass through the emitter.
      */
     private fun render(state: HelloWorldState) {
         when(state) {